MelihAkdag/ships_collision_risk_calculations/README.md

-# ships_collision_risk_calculations
+# Collision Risk Evaluation for Ships
-Distance and time to closest point of approach and collision risk index calculation for ships.
+Functions to calculate distance and time to closest point of approach (DCPA, TCPA), and collision risk index (CRI) values for ship encounters are presented.